 |Willersey has a facebook page.
 Home Page | Menu & Search Page Email us here:-|

 Willersey is a picturesque village with stone houses and wide, well-trimmed verges but one of its attractions is the duck pond which lies beside Main Street.
 Its circumference is roughly 80 metres and it is surrounded on three sides by grass.
 The fourth side is bounded by the garden of a large house to which the pond once belonged.
-In the centre is a small island of Cotswold stones which acts a refuge from foxes.
+In the centre is a small island of Cotswold stones which acts as a refuge from foxes for any water birds.

-The ducks not only attract tourists but also local people who sometimes feed them on stale bread.
-In 1977 a seat was put beside the pond to commemorate the Queen's Silver Jubilee.
+The ducks not only attract tourists but also local people who feed them on seedless grapes, birdseed, cooked rice, peas, beans and oats.
+Stale bread is not good.
+As of December 2020 there were 18 ducks in the pond with a high proportion of drakes.
 Originally the ducks were domestic ones but now they are mainly mallards.
 They hatch their ducklings in nearby fields and lead them through the village to the pond quite unconcerned about the passing traffic.
 From March 2015, the ducks were replaced by two moorhens who raised some young.
 The ducks came back in January 2017.
 In February 2017 the pond was graced by both ducks and moorhens.
+In 1977 a seat was put beside the pond to commemorate the Queen's Silver Jubilee.
 The seats by the pond are also clearly convenient for the bus stop.